alptugan/p5.utils/README.md

          20,                    // Ruler Size
          "rgba(200,200,200,1)", // Info Text Color following the mouse cursor "rgba(5,5,5,0.7)",     // Info Text Background Color
-         "rgba(0,255,0,1)",    // Ticker Color that projects the mouse cursor on top and left ruler bar "10px monospace"      // Overall font size and font family );
+         "rgba(0,255,0,1)",     // Ticker Color that projects the mouse cursor on top and left ruler bar "10px monospace",      // Overall font size and font family false                  // Display info card next to cursor.
+By default it's true );

      // No need to run in draw function
      // The function creates its canvases in a different drawing context utils.enableRuler();